greymatter-io/operator/README.md

 This section documents commands provided for deploying to a Kubernetes cluster.

-First, ensure you have the following environment variables sourced: `DOCKER_USER` and `DOCKER_PASSWORD`.
+First, ensure you have the following environment variables sourced: `NEXUS_USER` and `NEXUS_PASSWORD`.
 These require your credentials for pulling Grey Matter core service Docker images from `docker.greymatter.io`.

 Run the following to install the operator in your Kubernetes cluster, optionally building and